• Email

 • Combine garlic, mirin, white portion of scallion stem, sugar, and soy sauce.
 Bring to a boil in a saucepan, then bring down to a simmer.
 Add bonito flakes and continue to let the sauce simmer for a few minutes.
 Then set liquid aside to cool.

-• Once the sauce has cooled, add cooled mixture and fish in a bowl.
-Slice the peppers and add into the bowl.
+• Once the sauce has cooled, add the cooled mixture and fish in a bowl.
+Slice the peppers and lemons and add to the bowl.
+Marinate for at least 4 hours or overnight in the fridge.

 Nutrition